-Try Shela House and Village which is where Gillian Anderson from X-files got married at in 2005.
-If you are looking for a high-end boutique hotel, the Majlis Resort in Manda is your go to place: it is elegant without being pompous and has a cozy pool bar if you just want to chill for the day.
+Try Shela House and Village which is where Gillian Anderson from X-files got married in 2005.
+If you are looking for a high-end boutique hotel, the Majlis Resort in Manda is your go-to place: it is elegant without being pompous and has a cozy pool bar if you just want to chill for the day.

 WHERE TO EAT

 Peponi Hotel in Shela has amazing food and an unbeatable view of the ocean from its balcony.
 For an epicurean journey of local cuisine try Ali Samosa.
 The Moonrise Restaurant at Lamu House Hotel has a good menu of continental and local dishes and probably the best margarita I have ever had.

 The people of Lamu are predominantly Muslim.
 While locals are tolerant and you can pretty much wear what you want, needless to say, that it is important to respect the local culture.
 You can tie a scarf/sarong around very short or tightly fitting clothing.

 ESSENTIALS TO BRING

 Although most hotels are equipped with bed nets, bring some mosquito repellent.